flyingmermaidd/Rimi.Mondal.BDAT1004PS-3/README.md

-# Pandas Data Analysis and Visualization Projects
+# Comprehensive Multi-domain EDA in python Using Pandas & Matplotlib

 This repository contains a collection of Python data analysis exercises using `pandas`, `numpy`, and `matplotlib`.
 It covers a diverse range of topics, including demographics, sports statistics, weather patterns, restaurant sales, historical events, and social trends.
 Each exercise is designed to improve your data wrangling, analysis, and visualization skills.